Jennifer Morehead

 Challenges: Limited memory, aligning with studio timelines, organizing stats for casual and hardcore players, and ensuring frontend-backend integration.

-Approach & Outcomes: We optimized architecture for memory limits, refined UX to cater to different player levels, worked closely with developers to integrate frontend and backend, and stayed aligned with studios on timelines.
+Approach & Outcomes: We optimized architecture for memory limits, refined UX to cater to different player levels, worked closely with developers to design flexible navigation that accounted for data living in different systems, and stayed aligned with studios on timelines.
 This resulted in a high-performing, intuitive stats experience.

 Learnings: Successful testing requires sufficient player data, early data instrumentation is crucial, filterable stats were not as intuitive as anticipated, and players prioritized their career stats as most valuable.